 The management team

 The current team consists of 15 children from Years 5 and 6 and they are responsible for the running of Room 13.
-It is their job to run a shop, raise funds for art materials, keep Room 13 fully stocked with resources, make decisions about what happens in the space and liaise directly with Miss Richardson about anything that might need to involve the academy.
+It is their job to run a shop, raise funds for art materials, keep Room 13 fully stocked with resources, make decisions about what happens in the space and liaise directly with Mr Allan about anything that might need to involve the academy.

 They are also responsible for recruiting new team members through applications, short-listing and selection.

 Our studio is democratically run by the children who use it, working as equal team members alongside adults.

 Within Room 13, children have written and presented speeches at lots of places including Cambridge University and Tate Modern.
 They have taken part in exhibitions locally, city wide and nationally.
 They have won commissions and have been co researchers with the University of Bristol.

 Room 13 has an open door policy to all children, of whatever age or ability.
 Pupils can go to the studio during lunch and break times on the days it is open and, importantly, pupils can also use the studio in class times.
 The only criteria is that children must want to go, must negotiate any time off with their teacher and must ensure that all class work is up to date.

 Room 13 is a truly innovative project that offers a different way of learning.
 It starts with the interests of the children, gives them space and responsibility and engages them in real life experiences.

 Through working on their art, discussing ideas, answering emails, using the computer and running the shop, children naturally develop their numeracy and literacy skills, become confident in their own ideas and feel able to ask questions.